Skip to main content

 git push origin main

-2. In Skysize, open the Branches tab and find your production branch.
+2. In Skysize, open the Branches tab and click your production branch.

-• Update — the deployment triggers automatically on push.
-Good for teams that ship frequently and want zero manual steps.
+• Update Build: the deployment triggers automatically on every push.
+This is the default for the production branch and is ideal for teams that ship frequently and want zero manual steps.

-4. Monitor the build status.
-When it shows Success, your changes are live.
-If the update fails, a rollback will happen to make sure not data is lost.
+4. Monitor the deployment status.
+When it shows running (build status Success), your changes are live.
+If an update fails, Skysize automatically rolls back to the previous working deployment, so no data is lost.

 note